johnwhitington/ocaml-nursery/README.md

 ## Running and editing an example

-There is a README.md file in each directory.
-The directories are named `<opampackagename>_example`.
+There is a README.md file in each subdirectory of examples.

-## Writing new examples
+## Writing an example

+### What an example is not

+Examples are not tests.
+Examples are not in the documentation.

+### What an example is

+Examples are independent of the library they explain.
+Examples are self-contained.
+Examples are easy to build.
+Examples are easy to keep up to date.
+Examples use standard techniques.
+Examples are easy to edit and play with.
+Examples are open licensed.
+Examples may be any size.